255ribeiro/Algorithmic_Modeling_Special_Training/docs/ladybug_tools/install.md

 ## Install Optional softwares

-Follow the [optional steps](https://github.com/ladybug-tools/lbt-grasshopper/wiki/1.1-Windows-Installation-Steps#optional-steps) of the installation to Install Radiance, Open studio and URBANopt CLI.
+Follow the [optional steps](https://github.com/ladybug-tools/lbt-grasshopper/wiki/1.1-Windows-Installation-Steps#optional-steps) of the installation to Install **Radiance, Open studio** and **URBANopt CLI**.
 Those softawares are important to run properlly certain components in **ladybugtools**.

 Look for the [compatibility matrix](https://github.com/ladybug-tools/lbt-grasshopper/wiki/1.4-Compatibility-Matrix#compatibility-matrix) for the proper versions for Those softawares.